- Degrees: BA, DPhil, Oxon

 - ‘British Historians and the Habsburg Monarchy (1500-1918)’, Zgodovinski časopis, 74 (2020), 146-174.

 - ‘Mlada Bosna: The Educational and Cultural Context’, in Mark Cornwall, (ed.), Srajevo 1914 (London, New (London, New York, 2020), 102-121.

 Reviews in Journals:

 American Historical Review; Church History, Democratization; English Historical Review; European History Quarterly; European Studies Review; German History; History; History Workshop Journal; Journal of Area Studies; Journal of Communist Studies; Journal of Modern History; Planet; Political Studies; Slavic Review; The Slavonic and East European Review, Welsh History Review.

-Papers given abroad: In Bratislava, Budapest, Geneva, Gorizia, Montreal, Oslo, Sarajevo, Tokyo, Vienna, Warsaw.
+Papers given abroad: In Bratislava, Budapest, Geneva, Gorizia, Montreal, Oslo, Rome, Sarajevo, Tokyo, Vienna, Warsaw.